pippim/pippim.github.io/_posts/2020-06-05-How-to-get-the-temperature-using-hddtemp-for-a-Samsung-SSD∕NVMe-in-Thinkpad-T480.md

 ---
 layout:       post
-title:        How to get the temperature using hddtemp for a Samsung SSD/NVMe in Thinkpad T480
+title:        How to get the temperature using hddtemp for a Samsung SSD∕NVMe in Thinkpad T480
 site:         Ask Ubuntu
 stack_url:    https://askubuntu.com/q/1247294
 type:         Answer